Compares a face in the source input image with each of the 100 largest faces detected in the target input image.

 You pass the input and target images either as base64-encoded image bytes or as references to images in an Amazon S3 bucket.
 If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes isn't supported.
 The image must be formatted as a PNG or JPEG file.

 In response, the operation returns an array of face matches ordered by similarity score in descending order.
-For each face match, the response provides a bounding box of the face, facial landmarks, pose details (pitch, role, and yaw), quality (brightness and sharpness), and confidence value (indicating the level of confidence that the bounding box contains a face).
+For each face match, the response provides a bounding box of the face, facial landmarks, pose details (pitch, roll, and yaw), quality (brightness and sharpness), and confidence value (indicating the level of confidence that the bounding box contains a face).
 The response also provides a similarity score, which indicates how closely the faces match.

-also returns an array of faces that don't match the source image.
+By default, only faces with a similarity score of greater than or equal to 80% are returned in the response.
+You can change this value by specifying the SimilarityThreshold parameter.
+CompareFaces also returns an array of faces that don't match the source image.
 For each face, it returns a bounding box, confidence value, landmarks, pose details, and quality.
 The response also returns information about the face in the source image, including the bounding box of the face and confidence value.

-returns orientation information for the source and target images.
+If the image doesn't contain Exif metadata, CompareFaces returns orientation information for the source and target images.
 Use these values to display the images with the correct image orientation.

-If no faces are detected in the source or target images, CompareFaces
+If no faces are detected in the source or target images, CompareFaces returns an InvalidParameterException error.

 This is a stateless API operation.
 That is, data returned by this operation doesn't persist.